zerokingmaker/Python-Script-to-change-a-word-in-multiple-docx/README.md

 A simple script to be able to change a word in multiple docx in a specified path

 ## dependency
-* you will need os to navigate through your files to find documents
+* you will need os to navigate through folders to find the files
 * docx to edit docx